-You are unable to send an email request through dbmail and attach a file located in a filestream directory (and therefore filetable).
-The filesystem filter driver RsFx0420 inspects incoming I/O requests going in and out of the filestream folder.
-If the request is not both from the SQLServer executable and Filestream code, they are explicitly disallowed.
+You can't send an email request through Database Mail and attach a file located in a FILESTREAM directory (and therefore FileTable).
+The filesystem filter driver RsFx0420 inspects incoming I/O requests going in and out of the FILESTREAM folder.
+If the request isn't both from the SQLServer executable and FILESTREAM code, they are explicitly disallowed.

 About FILESTREAM and FileTables

 You configure FileTables separately from FILESTREAM.
 Therefore you can continue to use the FILESTREAM feature without enabling non-transactional access or creating FileTables.

 There is no non-transactional access to FILESTREAM data except through FileTables.
 Therefore, when you enable non-transactional access, the behavior of existing FILESTREAM columns and applications isn't affected.

 You can enable or disable non-transactional access at the database level.